yohanchatelain/fmriprep/docs/singularity.rst

   $ export SINGULARITYENV_https_proxy=http://<ip or proxy name>:<port>

 ``requests.exceptions.SSLError: HTTPSConnectionPool ...``.
-In this case, you container seems to be able to reach the Internet, but unable to use SSL encription.
+In this case, your container seems to be able to reach the Internet, but unable to use SSL encription.
 There are two potential solutions to the issue.
 The `recommended one <https://neurostars.org/t/problems-using-pediatric-template-from-templateflow/4566/17>`__